azdavis/millet/docs/manual.md

 ## Configuration

-There are three places where Millet can be configured:
+There are four places where Millet can be configured:

 - [`millet.toml`](#millettoml).
 This is for project-wide settings.
 - [VS Code settings](#vs-code-settings).
 This is for user-specific settings.
+- [Language server initialization](#language-server-initialization).
+This is for advanced use-cases and/or non-VS-Code editors.
 - [ML Basis annotations](#ml-basis-annotations).
 This is for specific files.

 ### `millet.toml`